dubeyanant/MScCS/Advanced Operating System/3-The-Buffer-Cache.md

 ![Free list of buffers](Diagrams/Screen_Shot_2017-06-07_at_10.44.09_PM.png)

 When the kernel accesses a disk block, it searches for the buffer with the appropriate device-block number combination.
-Rather than search the entire buffer pool, it organizes the buffers into separate queues, *hashed* as a function of the device and block number.
+Rather than searching the entire buffer pool, it organizes the buffers into separate queues, *hashed* as a function of the device and block number.
 The hash queues are also doubly linked circular lists.
 A hashing function which uniformly distributes the buffers across the lists is used.
 But it also has to be simple so that the performance does not suffer.

 ![Buffers on the Hash Queues](Diagrams/Screen_Shot_2017-06-07_at_10.52.09_PM.png)